stianjsu/messeption/messeption/readme.md

 Here you will be able to see a lot of posts.
 You can navigate to the Create Post Page by pressing the "Create Post" button on the right.
 Posts can be liked/disliked from the Front Page.
-You can go view a specific post by pressing "Go to thread", this takes the user to the Post Page.
+You can go view a specific post by pressing "Go to thread", this takes the user to the Post Page

 The user can sort posts by different properties by pressing the dropdown menu:
 Posts can be sorted by: